 Advantages of UC

-Combining all forms of business communication into a single, unified solution can lead to a powerful collaboration.
+Combining all forms of business communication into a single, unified solution can lead to powerful collaboration.
 Customers today want the freedom and flexibility to choose their preferred form of communication.
 Unified communications (UC) enables companies to do just that by placing all communication modes at par, combining multiple channels into a single queue, letting technology manage customer service by applying uniform SLAs across all channels.
 Such omni-channel engagement makes customers feel secure that irrespective of the channel they choose, their request will be handled promptly.

 UC also makes it easier to store the customer’s contact information, providing appropriate contextual caller data whenever a call is received at the contact center again.
 Using this information, agents are able to successfully cross-sell products and identify customer issues predictively.
 This undoubtedly, adds to the company’s revenue and the customer’s loyalty.